New Hampshire CPA Exam & License Requirements

 3. Accreditation: The college or university from where the candidate graduates must be accredited by a recognized accrediting body.
 This ensures the quality and acceptability of the educational qualifications for CPA licensure in New Hampshire.

-Work Experience Requirements for New Hampshire CPA Licensure:
+Work Experience Requirements

 1. Duration and Nature of Experience: Candidates aspiring for CPA licensure in New Hampshire must complete one year (2,000 hours) of accounting-related work experience.
 This experience should encompass a variety of tasks pertinent to public accounting, including auditing, tax services, financial consulting, or other relevant duties.